lixintong1992/SocialEmotionData/README.md

 # SocialEmotionData

-This dataset consists of the social news from Sina News Board
+This dataset consists of the social news from Sina News

 2012.1-2012.4 is from Rao's publications